Back to E-commerce Dictionary

 Tips for Channel Management

-• Centralize all product data in a PIM system to establish a single source of truth before distributing it to channels.
+• Store all product information in a PIM system first.
+This creates one reliable source of data before you send it to different sales channels.

 Trends Surrounding Channel Management